TylerPohn/intelligent-ops-dashboard/docs/PITCH-SCRIPT.md

 **The key differentiator:** Event-driven architecture with production-grade burst tolerance.
 Kinesis buffers traffic spikes automatically—we've seen 7.5× bursts and handled them without dropping a single event.
 The system processes 2,000 records simultaneously through 20 parallel Lambda executions with batch writes to DynamoDB.
 This reduces costs by 96% compared to individual writes and provides 500,000× headroom for growth.

-This entire stack processes customer health predictions every 5 minutes with 46-feature engineering, TensorFlow multi-task inference in 100ms, and costs $52/month."
+This entire stack processes customer health predictions every minute with 46-feature engineering, TensorFlow multi-task inference in 100ms, and costs $52/month."

 ### Act 2: Live SageMaker TensorFlow (60 seconds)